groupvine/gv-doc/notices/Dec-2020-Update.md

 * By default, emails sent to the community from a sender's personal inbox require the sender to confirm the email before it is delivered to the community.
-This sender-confirmation security step can now be optionally disabled on the Account Settings page.
+Your account can now be configured to skip this sender-confirmation security step with a new setting on the Account Settings page.

 * You can now download a template membership file for your account on the Membership Upload & Export page, to make it easier to create and